 For this part of the workshop, we'll learn how to use AutoAI.
 AutoAI is a capability that automates machine learning tasks to ease the tasks of data scientists.
 It automatically prepares your data for modeling, chooses the best algorithm for your problem, and creates pipelines for the trained models.

 This section is broken up into the following steps:

 Note: The lab instructions below assume you have a project already with the assets necessary to build a model.
 If not, follow the instructions in the pre-work section to create a project.

-Add to Project from the top and select
+Add to Project button from the top of the page and select the

-To configure the experiment, we must give it the dataset that will be used to train the machine learning model.
+To configure the experiment, we must first give it the dataset that will be used to train the machine learning model.
 We will be using one of the CSV file datasets we have preloaded into the project.
 Click on the

 Select from project option.

 Select asset button.

 Once the dataset is read in, we will need to indicate what we want the model to predict.
 Under Select prediction column, find and click on the